-Philip King leads a dedicated and highly experienced team of social work experts all of whom have lengthy post-qualification experience within a range of care environments.
+We have a dedicated and highly experienced team of social work experts all of whom have lengthy post-qualification experience within a range of care environments.
 The team can provide expert opinion on whether the care and protection given within a range of environments (whilst at home, in foster care, in residential care or in adoptive care) was what could be expected as reasonable social work practice for this time.
-Philip King quality assures the work.
+Each report is subjected to a robust quality assurance process.

 WillisPalmer has a team of expert psychologists who hold a diverse range of skills and experience in assessing and treating children and adults who have had adverse and traumatic childhood histories.
 Due to such levels of experience, we are able to provide experts within the spheres of clinical, forensic, counselling and educational psychology.
 Psychologists can provide vital opinion on the impact of adverse childhood experiences upon the adaptive functioning of children and adults in various elements of their lives.
 Our psychologists are well experienced in providing reports for use in legal proceedings.